Foreigners pile into Thai funds as baht's rise sweetens returns

 The country has also lured the region's top fund investors.
 Emerging market investor Mark Mobius has more than one-fourth of his $18 billion Templeton Asian Growth fund, the biggest in the region, invested in Thailand.

-That compares with just a 3.6 percent weighting for Thailand in the MSCI AC Asia ex-Japan index.
+That compares with just a 3.6 percent weighting for Thailand in the MSCI AC Asia ex-Japan index .MIASJ0000PUS.
 In fact, seven of the 10 biggest funds investing in the Asia ex-Japan region have allocations to Thailand that exceed its weight in the benchmark MSCI index, according to Lipper.

 It's not just equities that are benefiting from the attention to Thailand.